-Here’s the most potent home remedy for migraine headaches you'll ever come across, along with other natural remedies for migraines that are a sure-fire way to treat this painful condition quickly and effectively...
+Here’s the strongest home remedy for "instant migraine relief" you'll ever come across, along with other natural remedies for migraine headaches that are guaranteed to treat this painful condition quickly, effectively, and permanently!

 It was bloody awful!